apozas/contactdiary/README.md

 <a href="https://play.google.com/store/apps/details?id=com.apozas.contactdiary" target="_blank">
 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="80"/></a>

-Be aware that this version, while it matches that on Google Play, doesn support automatic updates.
+Be aware that this version, while it matches that on Google Play, doesn't support automatic updates.

 # Summary :clipboard:

-COVID Diary is a simple app that allows you to keep a record of the people you have met and the events you have attended to recently.
-In the undesired event that you test positive for COVID-19, COVID Diary is a place where to quickly find who you must warn about the situation.
+Contact Diary is a simple app that allows you to keep a record of the people you have met and the events you have attended to recently.
+In the undesired event that you test positive for COVID-19, Contact Diary is a place where to quickly find who you must warn about the situation.

 # How it works :hammer:
-Every day COVID Diary will prompt you to insert the events you have attended and the people you have been with during the day.
+Every day Contact Diary will prompt you to insert the events you have attended and the people you have been with during the day.
 Through some simple forms you will be able to store the essential information about your contacts, in case you need to retrieve it.
 Just that.
 Simple, right? ;)

 # Features :zap:
 - Configurable notification time, so the prompt does not interfere with your daily workflow.